-Element Admission Completion Minimum basic skills test score • Yes No • Yes No Subject area/academic content test or other subject matter verification Yes No Yes No Recommendation(s) Yes No Yes No Essay or personal statement Yes No Yes No Interview Yes No Yes No Other Specify: Successfully complete student teaching Yes No • Yes No What is the minimum GPA required for admission into the program?
-(Leave babove.) plank if you indicated that a minimum GF PA is not required in the table 2.75 What is the minimum GPA required for completing the program?
-(Leave blan above.) k if you indicated that a minimum GPA i s not required in the table 3 Please provide any additional information about the information provided about the information provided about the information provided about the must satisfactorily meet minimum scores on the following: Praxis (Conference Report, Clinical Competency Inventory, Lesson Plans and the Newgrades for all major courses must be C- or above, and overall GPA must be 3.0 may be read and agree to abide by the NH Code of Ethics and Code of Conduct Core (or equivalent), a disposition survey w Hampshire Teacher Candidate Assess O or higher.
-Candidates must also submi ment of Performance.
-In addition S upervised Clinical Experience te: The clinical experience requirements in this section are preloaded from the prior ticipants each year. r year's IPRC.
-Teacher preparation provide ers will enter the number of Pr ovide the following information about supervised clinical experience in 2021 -22. (§205(a)(1)(C)(iii), §205(a)(1)(C)(iv)) Ar e there programs with student teaching models?
-Yes No f yes, provide the next two responses.
-If no, leave them blank.
-F rograms with student teaching models (most traditional programs) lumber of clock hours of supervised clinical experience required prior o student teaching 200 academic year
+Element Admission Completion Minimum basic skills test score • Yes No • Yes No Subject area/academic content test or other subject matter verification Yes No • Yes No Recommendation(s) Yes No Yes No Essay or personal statement ● Yes No Yes No Interview • Yes No Yes No Other Specify: Successfully complete student teaching Yes No • Yes No What is the minimum GPA required for admission into the program?
+(Leave blank if gabove.) you indicated that a minimum GP A is not required in the table 2.75 4.
+What is the minimum GPA required for completing the program?
+(Leave blank if you above.)
+3 Please provide any additional information about the information provided above: Candidates must satisfactorily meet minimum scores on the following: Praxis Core (or Conference Report, Clinical Competency Inventory, Lesson Plans and the New Hamp grades for all major courses must be C- or above, and overall GPA must be 3.0 or highave read and agree to abide by the NH Code of Ethics and Code of Conduct for Education. r equivalent), a disposition survey eshire Teacher Candidate Assessn her.
+Candidates must also submit assessment, Observation and nent of Performance.
+In addition Pr Ar upervised Clinical Experience Intervised Clinical Experience requirements in this section are preloaded from the prior year's reticipants each year.
+Intervised Clinical Experience Intervi rs will enter the number of F Programs with student teaching models (most traditional programs)